-What is the WIDA?Starting with the 2021-22 school year, the World-Class Instructional Design and Assessment (WIDA) consortium is replacing the English Language Proficiency Assessment for the 21st Century (ELPA21) as the assessment used to in Washington State to determine student eligiblity for English Learner services.
-The WIDA Consoritum includes three assessments: the initial WIDA Screener and the WIDA ACCESS or Alternate ACCESS reassessment, with the latter for students receiving both EL and Special Services.
+What is the WIDA?Beginning in the 2021-22 school year, the World-Class Instructional Design and Assessment (WIDA) consortium replaced the English Language Proficiency Assessment for the 21st Century (ELPA21) as the assessment used to in Washington State to determine student eligibility for English Learner services.
+The WIDA Consortium includes three assessments: the initial WIDA Screener and the WIDA ACCESS or Alternate ACCESS reassessment, with the latter for students receiving both EL and Special Services.

-Why does my student need to take the WIDA?Students must take the WIDA Screener once with 10-30 days of district enrollment to determine if they are eligible to receive English Learner program support at Everett High School, and the WIDA Access or Alternate Access is taken annually each spring to reassess a student's need for EL support.
-The results of the WIDA help counselors, EL and Special Services department staff deliver appropriate supports to students, as well as monitor student progress.
+Why do my students need to take the WIDA?Students must take the WIDA Screener once with 10-30 days of district enrollment to determine if they are eligible to receive English Learner program support at Everett High School, and the WIDA Access or Alternate Access is taken annually each spring to reassess a student's need for EL support.
+The results of the WIDA help counselors, ML and Special Services department staff deliver appropriate support to students, as well as monitor student progress.